 After establishing where you need to grow, seek out new learning opportunities.
 Talk with your school or HR department about their existing programs and find out if they offer a CQ certification or course.
 If not, many businesses will be willing to invest in your professional development and help you find an outside coach or conference to attend.

 Beyond formal training, there are many practical ways to foster your cultural intelligence every day.
 There are a number of books on cultural competency that explore the topic and help you build strategies to take you from awareness to action.

 Another foolproof way to build your CQ?
 Get out there and explore.
+Learn how to say the basic greetings in as many languages as possible (how about 70+?)
 Talk to people outside of your common circles, join new clubs, and visit cultural events in your area.
 Your comfort zone will expand in no time.
 Ready to start boosting your CQ score today?
 Choose from Mango’s 70+ world language and culture courses today and get started.

 Are you working on increasing your CQ?
 What other types of intelligences are important?
 Let us know your thoughts in the comments below!